chris-german/WiSER-Reproducibility/README.md

 ## Abstract

-We apply WiSER to three datasets in order to investigate factors related to intra-individual variability: the Women’s Health Study Accelerometry Study (WHS available via dbGaP), The Action to Control Cardiovascular Disease (ACCORD available via BioLINCC), and S&P 500/ President Trump’s Twitter Data (publicly available).
+We apply WiSER to two datasets in order to investigate factors related to intra-individual variability: the Women’s Health Study Accelerometry Study (WHS available via dbGaP) and The Action to Control Cardiovascular Disease (ACCORD available via BioLINCC).
 WHS data contains accelerometer data on over 15,000 women over 7 days.
 ACCORD data contains data from a multi-center trial in patients with type II diabetes.
-The S&P 500/Trump Twitter data is data downloaded from publicly available web APIs that contain Trump's Tweets and Daily historic stock data from the stocks in S&P 500.

 ## Availability